SOAP MAKING

 A must-have to ensure ingredients are weighed accurately and success is achieved in the soap mold.

-Having a couple of quick-read meat thermometers, one for the melting oils, another for the lye solution, is HIGHLY recommended.
+Having a couple of quick-read thermometers, one for the melting oils, another for the lye solution, is HIGHLY recommended.

 You will need something to stir your soap batch with after you mix your ingredients.